concord-consortium/lab/readme.md

 ##### Building the Java Resources

-The `script/build-and-deploy-jars.rb` command will:
+Run `make jnlp-all` to erase, build, package, sign and deploy all the Java resurces.

+The first time this task is run it:

-1. Create a `java/` top-level directory and check out the required Java projects into this directory
+1. Creates a `java/` top-level directory and checks out the required Java projects into this directory.
-2. Build each of the projects
+2. Builds each of the projects
-3. Copy the jar resources into the `server/public/jnlp/` directory packing and signing them as needed.
+3. Copies the jar resources into the `server/public/jnlp/` directory packing and signing them as needed.

+Later if you have made updates in the Java source code or need to re-build and deploy for any reason you can run:

+    script/build-and-deploy-jars.rb --maven-update

 If one of the maven projects fails to build because a dependency could not be found try running the command again with the `--maven-update` argument: